6. Sedimentation

 6.5.2 Evaporites

-Also defined by the American Geological Institute Glossary, an evaporite is composed primarily by a solution that became concentrated due to the evaporation of its solvent, for example the present day coastal salt pans.
 In nature it may happen that a sedimentary layer of salt which has a relatively low SG, is covered by another layer of material with a considerably higher SG.
-If later, during the post depositional compaction stage that mass is subjected to unstable adjustments, that may cause an upwards high velocity movement of the salt through the higher density layer covering it and that, when in a large scale, forms a diaper.
+If later, during the post depositional compaction stage that mass of salt is subjected to unstable adjustments, that may cause an upwards high velocity movement of the salt through the higher density layer covering it and that, when in a large scale, forms a diaper.

 Gypsum evaporites are also quite frequent, but with considerably smaller dimensions, and I saw a relatively large deposit in Angola.
 Unfortunately I did not have a camera, but I collected a specimen (fig. 116).